Frederik Dichow

-Frederik Emanuel Dichow Nissen (born 1 March 2001) is a Danish professional ice hockey goaltender who is currently playing under contract with HV71 of the Swedish Hockey League (SHL).
+Frederik Emanuel Dichow Nissen (born 1 March 2001) is a Danish professional ice hockey player who is a goaltender for HV71 of the Swedish Hockey League (SHL).

 Early life

 He was born on 1 March 2001.
 He is from Vojens, Denmark.

 Playing career

 He was selected by the Montreal Canadiens in the fifth round, 138th overall, of the 2019 NHL entry draft.

 He moved to Sweden to play with Kristianstads IK for the 2022 season.
 After a stint with Frölunda HC, he signed with HV71.

 International play

 Dichow represented the Denmark national team at the 2022 Winter Olympics and the 2022, 2023, 2024, and 2025 IIHF World Championship.

 He was cited as a critical factor in Denmark reaching the semi-finals for the first time in 2025.
 He stopped 39 Canadian shots, and was described as a "wall in the Danish goal."